lnicastro/SID/README.md

 +---------------+-----------------------+------+-----+---------+-------+
 10 rows in set (0.00 sec)
 ```
+A reduced version of the Tycho-2 catalogue is also available [here](http://ross2.iasfbo.inaf.it/test-data/tycho2.sql.gz), but any set of data with spherical coordinates can be used.

-See use cases in the [test](https://github.com/lnicastro/SID/tree/master/test) directory.
+See use cases in the [test](test/README.md) directory.